 Fortified by this break, we walked slowly through the scalding streets, which were as flat as a chess board, looking in vain for a sign to the camping ground.
 In desperation we went into a chemist’s shop where the kind white-coated pharmacist took us out to the street and pointed along past the sportsfield to where the camping entrance was visible.
 He also told us that there was a big supermarket just beyond that.

 At the reception office, three bungling girls fell over each other to tell us all the rules – there were many – and managed to take our €13.
 We found a well-shaded spot surrounded by hedges and spread out our stuff on the dry, bleached grass.

-We were often accused of being mad (by our friends), but we were not suicidal, and we did not think we could even carry the amount of water that we would need.
-The following days did not sound much better.
+We were often accused of being mad (by our friends), but we were not suicidal, and we did not think we could even carry the weight of water that we would need.
+The description of the following days did not sound much better.

 The rest of the day we spent exploring the town of Port-la-Nouvelle.
 At the end of the canal, where it disgorged into the Mediterranean, was a surprising sight – a whole separate metropolis of tourist mayhem along the hot, crowded, dreary strip that was the beach.

 There were shops selling ice-cream, umbrellas, beach-balls, drinks, clothes, pizza, and behind them a tight mass of apartment blocks.
 The only attractive thing about it all was the striped lighthouse on the point, beyond the Office of Tourism.

 Meanwhile, separated by a kilometre or more, the normal town continued its quiet life undisturbed.
 It was odd that in all this exploration we never saw another walker, even though Port-la-Nouvelle was the starting point of the Cathar Way and the guide book claimed that it was the most popular walk in France!